tarwn/lessthandot-hugo/blogs/content/posts/2013-03-05-use-the-sp_describe_undeclared_parameters-stored-procedure.md

 Must declare the scalar variable “@name”._

-Here is how to quickly test that as well, take the code from above and grab everything except for this part ,@id = 1,@name = &#8216;sysobjects'
+Here is how to quickly test that as well, take the code from above and grab everything except for this part ,@id = 1,@name = 'sysobjects'

 Basically, you now have this